Pediatric Abusive Head Trauma CE for Kentucky Nurses

 As stated above, having a social worker present may be helpful.

-Avoid sharing details of your clinical findings or suggesting possible explanations for the injuries.
+Avoid sharing details of clinical findings or suggesting possible explanations for the injuries.
 Such discussions could affect later forensic interviews and child abuse investigations.

 Various resources are also available to help prevent the behaviors that lead to AHT, including Kentucky’s statewide HANDS program.
 Prevention education by healthcare professionals serves the important goal of reducing child abuse and neglect, including abusive head trauma.